ionic-team/trapeze/README.md

 Gradle modifications are the most complicated and powerful of the capabilities in this library.
 Remember, `JAVA_HOME` must be set before using these methods.

+Note: this feature only supports Groovy-based Gradle files.

 First, get a reference to the `GradleFile` from the project.
 There are two possible options currently supported when referenced from the project: `build.gradle` or `app/build.gradle`.
 To modify other Gradle files use GradleFile directly.

 ```typescript